cblanquera/mcp/docs/documenting/Documentation-Style-Guide.md

 Make sure there is at least 2 supporting points when adding a supporting points to a main subject.
 If you cannot determine a second point, then you should move the content of the first point to the parent main topic.

 Main subjects can also be referred to as "main topics".
 Supporting points can also be referred as "sub-topics" or "sub topics" or "subtopics".
-All topic headers should start with an outline ID that is determined using the outline numbering system like this document to it can be easily referenced by those who are reading it.
+All topic headers must start with an outline ID that is determined using the outline numbering system like this document so it can be easily referenced by those who are reading it.
+An outline ID must consist of only numbers (no letters) separated by dots *(.)*.
 Make sure to end every outline ID with a period *(.)*.

 #### 1.2.1.
 Supporting Point 1.2.1. of Supporting Point 1.2.

 Labels like "Example" and "Usage" are not topics.
-They should just be bolded *(double star)*.
+They must just be bolded *(double star)*.
 Do not make labels headers *(prefixed by hash/pound)*.

 **Examples**